Next Mahama govt will provide Okada-only lanes if need be – Opare Addo

 Click for Market Deals →

-The next government of the National Democratic Congress (NDC) will create Okada-only lanes if need be to accommodate the anticipated increase in commercial motorbike operators, National Youth Organiser of the NDC, George Opare Addo has said.
+The next government of the National Democratic Congress (NDC) will create Okada-only lanes if need be to accommodate the anticipated increase in commercial motorbike operators and the attendant traffic consequences should the party win the 7 December 2020 polls and Okada is legalised as promised by former President John Mahama, the party’s National Youth Organiser, Mr George Opare Addo has said.

 “We created lanes for the bus rapid system”, so, “if it becomes necessary and it becomes a part of our lives, we will find ways of making sure that there will be lanes purposely designated [to Okada]”, Mr Opare Addo noted.